gobolinux/Documentation/content/Recipes/Writing-Recipes.md

 ## Share your recipes

 Share your recipes with the Gobo community!
-Recipes you create or update will be located in /Data/Compile/Recipes.
+Recipes you create or update will be located in `/Data/Compile/Recipes`.
 Consider using a text editor to write a Description file for your recipe before you share it.

 To share your recipe, use this command:

 ```
-ContributeRecipe [Program Name]
+ContributeRecipe <program name>
 ```

 [ContributeRecipe](/Commands/ContributeRecipe) will submit a Pull